Learning fun? Kids are wired for it! Check out these hand-picked programs for tots.

 3777 Nolensville Road, Nashville

 This six-week program in the fall and spring is for ages 2 – 5 years along with a parent.
 Kids learn about different animals like birds, furry friends, amphibians, invertebrates, reptiles and more.
 Furthermore, sessions include play experiences, art, songs, live animal encounters and more.
 Cost is $100 members, $125 non-members.
 The fall session is underway.
-Spring session runs March 21 – May 2, 2018.
+Check back for dates for the spring session.